 Native Hawaiian federal judge halts revised travel ban

-There are 55 comments on the Valley Morning Star story from 13 hrs ago, titled Native Hawaiian federal judge halts revised travel ban.
-In it, Valley Morning Star reports that:
+There are 59 comments on the KCTV5 story from 11 hrs ago, titled Native Hawaiian federal judge halts revised travel ban.
+In it, KCTV5 reports that:

-The judge who halted President Donald Trump's revised travel ban is the only Native Hawaiian serving on the federal bench.

 |